teamchef/OpenWebsoccer/openwebsoccer/lib/iosec/README.txt

 --What does this module do?
 This module provides security enhancements against (HTTP) Flood & Brute Force Attacks for PHP scripts.
-Massive scanning tools (vulnerability scanners), HTTP flood tools can be blocked by this module via htaccess or iptables, etc.("banlist" file)
+Massive scanning tools (vulnerability scanners),HTTP flood tools can be blocked by this module via htaccess or iptables,etc.("banlist" file)

 --How can i use this module?
 It is really simple!
 You can use this module by including "iosec.php" to any PHP file which is wanted to be protected.